 The Tombow Dual Brush pens are my second choice for brush pens in the list of the best pens and markers for Bible journaling.
 They have both a brush tip and a fine line tip and are water-based, as well as blendable.
 They give great results for hand lettering and are available in probably hundreds of colors.
 With a light hand, they won’t bleed, but if you are using them for coloring, I recommend prepping the page with gesso first.

 Sakura Calligraphy Pens

-I have only used these in black and like the results, but they are available in many more colors.
-They feature archival quality waterproof and fade-resistant Pigma ink and the set shown includes 1 each of 1mm, 2mm, 3mm pen in black ink.
+I have only used the Sakura Calligraphy Pens in black and like the results, but they are available in many more colors.
+They feature archival quality waterproof and fade-resistant Pigma ink, and the set shown includes 1 each of 1mm, 2mm, and 3mm pen in black ink.
 These pens do require more finesse to use, though.
 They have a flat, nylon nib that requires more pressure than typical fiber nib pens.

 The manufacturer recommends spending a few minutes making marks on smooth paper to break it in as well as holding the pen nearly perpendicular to the paper and using a small stack of paper under your page for a writing cushion.

 They are a great choice for the best pens and markers in Bible journaling, but with the extra care required to use them, there are better choices, such as the ones listed above.